-Alabama coach Nick Saban came to Tuscaloosa in 2007 inheriting a program that was coming off a 6-7 record and a 34-31 loss to Oklahoma State in the Independence Bowl.
-After one season of growing pains, the Crimson Tide started a run of dominance that no team has been able to match since.
+Alabama football head coach Nick Saban came to Tuscaloosa in 2007 inheriting a program that was coming off a 6-7 record and a 34-31 loss to Oklahoma State in the Independence Bowl.
+After one season of growing pains, the Crimson Tide started a run of NCAA Football dominance that no team has been able to match since.

 The iconic football coach dished on his most memorable game during his weekly Thursday night radio show back in 2018:

 "If I had to pick one, it would probably be the Rose Bowl game, the first national championship game in 2009 against Texas.
 Only because in just the third year of being here, we took a not-so-good team, a 6-6 team, and all these players -- some were here, some were new guys, some came here like Julio Jones and Rolando McClain and a bunch of guys, Mark Barron -- they all came here when we weren't good.
 But they were highly-recruited guys and they believed in what we were trying to do and what we were going to."

-That 2009 Alabama team was Nick Saban’s only perfect team during this historic run, finishing with a 14-0 record that was capped by running all over the Texas Longhorns.
+That 2009 Alabama team was one of Nick Saban's two perfect teams during this historic run, finishing with a 14-0 record that was capped by running all over the Texas Longhorns.

 Running backs Mark Ingram and Trent Richardson both ran for over 100 yards and each scored two touchdowns in a dominating 37-21 BCS Championship win in Pasadena, California.
 Bama's rushing attack was necessary with Texas' ability to shutdown wide receiver Julio Jones.
 All the same, this was the first time Nick Saban would bring a National Championship to Tuscaloosa.